Recipes

 Easy & Creamy Hummus

-Hummus is one of my favourite spreads to make from scratch.
-It’s not only incredibly delicious, it’s also a rich source of protein and healthy fats thanks to the chickpeas and tahini.
+This creamy hummus is one of my favourite recipes.
+It’s not only delicious but also a rich source of protein and healthy fats from chickpeas and tahini.

 Cashew Ferment